 If you have limited time for a longer trek into the high mountain but would like to experience the local life and savor the Mountain View then Kathmandu Rim Trek is an ideal one.
 The trek is best suited for those who are traveling with children, solo, Families, and students.
 It is also ideal for the trekker who has limited time for longer treks into the high mountains.

 You will feel awesome in the most unexpected places that will make every step of the trek worthwhile.

 Mountain Biking is an enjoyable activity that is experienceable.
 In Nepal, Mountain Biking is exciting as well as challenging.
-The landscape comprises of flatlands, hills, and mountains.
-There are numerous trails in Nepal, most of which are not paved but provide beautiful sceneries and exhilarating experience.
-No matter you are a beginner or professional, the trails in Nepal keep you enthusiastic, The undulating hills of Nepal presents the easy to challenging and technical single tracks.
+The landscape comprises flatlands, hills, and mountains.
+There are numerous trails in Nepal, most of which are not paved but provide beautiful sceneries and exhilarating experiences.
+No matter whether you are a beginner or professional, the trails in Nepal keep you enthusiastic, The undulating hills of Nepal present the easy to challenging and technical single tracks.
 You can pick either short or long routes depending on your endurance and interest.
 Some popular cycling trails are:

 There are numerous series of hiking from short-long and easy-hard points.
-There are easy trails to reach vantage point to savor the mountain backdrop which is distant great and pleasurable.
+There are easy trails to reach vantage points to savor the mountain backdrop which is distant great and pleasurable.

 Some of the popular day hiking destinations are Shivapuri Hiking, Champadevi hiking, Suryabinayak Pilot Baba Ashram Hike and Pharping Hiking.
 While if you are keen to embark multi-day hike then Kathmandu Valley Rim Hike is recommended.
 This hiking can last from a couple of days to a week.